 Stagger Your RV Power Cycles

 Set your RV AC unit to a temperature only 3-4 degrees below the actual inside temperature.
-If it is 88 outside, set the thermostat for 85.
-Then if it works well at that temperature, cycling on and off, drop the control another 3-4 degrees.
+If it is 88 degrees outside, set the thermostat to 85 degrees.
+If it works well at that temperature, cycling on and off, drop the control another three to four degrees.